Cloud-Based Comprehensive Website Security Solutions

 i.
 We look for certain ‘things that look suspicious’.

-- Some of these may actually be advance warning on new malware, e.g., code that has been obfuscated through 5 or more layers of obfuscation so that it is not humanly readable.
+- Some of these may actually be advance warning on new malware, e.g., code that has been obfuscated through 5 or more layers of obfuscation and not human-readable.

 - They may be bad practices (e.g. there is code that sends email right next to code that takes a credit card)